Albondigas Soup (Mexican Meatball Soup)

 To make a truly authentic version of this soup, you need to include raw rice in the meatballs and let everything cook together.
 The meatballs flavor the broth as they cook and the rice soaks up all that delicious flavor.
 Plus, it means you don't have to cook the rice separately.
 I love anything that saves me time.

 This soup only gets better with a night or two in the fridge, so don't be afraid to make a double batch.
-If you love Mexican soups, you will also want to try this Pozole Verde and Chicken Tortilla Soup.
+If you love Mexican soups, you will also want to try this Pozole Verde, Chicken Fajita Soup, Chicken Tortilla Soup, or Chicken Birria.

 Why You'll Love this Mexican Meatball Soup